Arvtesh/UnityFx.Async/README.md

 * Coroutines can't handle exceptions, because `yield return` statements cannot be surrounded with a `try`-`catch` construction.
 This makes error handling a pain.
 * Coroutine requires a `MonoBehaviour` to run.
 * There is no way to wait for a coroutine other than yield.
-* There is no way to get coroutine state information.
+* There is no way to get coroutine status information.

 That said, here is the previous example rewrited using coroutines:
 ```csharp